lynnfaraday/aresmush.com/_root/clients.md

 [Download Atlantis](http://www.riverdark.net/atlantis/) for Mac.

 ### Character Encoding

+If you have Atlantis set to do character encoding auto-detection, it should automatically work with Ares.
+If that doesn't work, try this:

 1. Open the Atlantis 'Preferences' menu (Atlantis -> Preferences)
 2. Select 'World Defaults'